Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 #### **1. Sprint Planning**

 - Tasks are broken down into manageable and actionable cards within the **To Do** column.
-- Each card represents a clear deliverable or functionality, such as implementing survey creation, authentication, or data visualisation analytics.
+- Each card represents a clear deliverable or functionality, such as implementing wireframes, DFDs, or user personas.
-- Tasks are prioritised based on user needs, technical dependencies, and project goals.
+- Tasks in Part-B are prioritised based on user needs, technical dependencies, and project goals.

 #### **2. Focused Execution**

-- I select tasks from the **To Do** column and move them to **Doing**, focusing on one task, or related tasks, at a time to maintain efficiency.
+- I select tasks from the **To Do** column and move them to **Doing**, focusing on one task, or related tasks, at a time to maintain efficiency and limit time wastage.
-- Each sprint focuses on completing a single card or a set of related cards within a short time frame.
+- Each sprint focuses on completing a single card or a set of related cards within a short time frame of around 5 days.

 #### **3. Iterative Development**